openUC2/UC2-GIT/APPLICATIONS/APP_POL_Crossed_Polarizers/Readme.md

 </p>

 *Crossed Polarizers* are used to analyze the polarization of light.
 We use two linear polarizers which are located perpendicular to each other.
+[1]

 In the experiment, the polarizing direction of the first polarizer is oriented vertically to the incoming beam, and it will allow passing only vertical electric field vectors.
 After the first polarizer, we have an s-polarized light wave.
+[2]

 <p align="center">
 <img src="./IMAGES/crossed polarizer_exp_2.png"
 width="450">
 </p>

 The second polarizer is located horizontally with respect to the electric field vector.
-These two polarizers should be oriented at right angles with each other.
 It blocks the wave which passes through the first polarizer.
+These two polarizers should be oriented at the right angle with respect to each other.

 <p align="center">